 Now, there is a strong hull and Dave makes it look easy.

 I hope you find these free pictures helpful for your "scratch built" large scale tugboat.
-If you have any questions or would like a free plan of the keel, email me anytime, Michael: email@example.com
+If you have any questions or would like a free PDF of my tugboat's keel, email me anytime, Michael: email@example.com

 Use "Flotation Foam" that is used to make docks because it is oil resistant, of a hard consistency for shaping, and it is readily available.